sparkflows/sparkflows-docs/docs/aws/user-guide/file-watcher.rst

 Create the AWS Lambda function
 ------------------------------

 Create the AWS Lambda function to take the SQL Event and kick off the workflow in Fire Insights.
-This workflow would process the new files which came in.
+This workflow would process the new files which arrived.

 First create an IAM role.
 An example is shown below.